isurumadhushan24572/Langchain-AI-Agent-for-CSV/README.md

   echo "# Files to ignore" > .gitignore && echo "OPENAI_API_KEY=your_api_key_here" && echo "GROQ_API_KEY=your_api_key_here" > .env && echo "# python script" > <Python_File>
   ```

-Here i used LangSmith which is the part of lanchain and it can be used for monitor the our built AI models also we can make dashboard as well.
+Here i used LangSmith which is the part of langchain and it can be used for monitor the our built AI models also we can make dashboard as well.
 For that you need to setup follows in .env file

   ```
   LANGSMITH_TRACING = true